-Gap between disadvantaged children at Somerford and disadvantaged children nationally
+Gap between children identified as disadvantaged at Somerford and children identified as disadvantaged nationally

-We will continue to use the pace value of punctuation and grammar work across Key Stages One and Two and look to build upon the relative strength in reading to promote writing further.
+We will continue to use the place value of punctuation and grammar work across Key Stages One and Two and look to build upon the relative strength in reading to promote writing further.

 We are disappointed with our Key Stage Two maths results.
-There was a significant gap between the performance of our disadvantaged pupils and their non-disadvantaged peers in school (20%) as well as to disadvantaged peers nationally (18%).
+There was a significant gap between the performance of our pupils identified as disadvantaged and their non-disadvantaged peers in school (20%) as well as to disadvantaged peers nationally (18%).

-Gap between disadvantaged pupils and non-disadvantaged peers in school
+Gap between pupils identified as disadvantaged and non-disadvantaged peers in school

-Gap to disadvantaged pupils nationally
+Gap to pupils identified as disadvantaged nationally

 As a result of these scores, maths has formed one of the strands of our school improvement plan and we are working with our local authority advisor to develop our practice further.
 We are also addressing this through the development of gradual release of responsibility (I do - We do - You do) pedagogy.
+This will be supported by use of AFL to quickly identify and close gaps in foundational knowledge.
+Maths will also be rigorously monitored through our teaching and learning reviews.

-In attendance both whole school and disadvantaged attendance have improved from the previous year.
-The gap between disadvantaged pupils and their non-disadvantaged peers has decreased however, this still leaves the gap larger than we would like.
-We will continue to adopt a collegiate approach to attendance where all staff from the office team through the pastoral team and teaching team share a collective responsibility to attendance and encourage all children to attend regularly.
+In attendance both our whole school and disadvantaged attendance have improved from the previous year.
+The gap between pupils identified as disadvantaged and their non-disadvantaged peers has decreased however, this still leaves the gap larger than we would like.
+We will continue to adopt a collegiate approach to attendance where all staff from the office team through the pastoral team and teaching team share a collective responsibility to attendance and ensure all children to attend regularly.